-Mapping rare variants to function using population-scale multi-omics to solve complex pediatric rare diseases
+Mapping rare variants to function using clinical and population-scale multi-omics

 May 2022: our paper on identifying large-effect rare coding and non-coding variants in complex disease using outlier gene expression is published in AJHG - congrats to all co-authors!